 Food & Nutrition

-Short summary: Heart-healthy eating with diabetes is not a separate diet from blood sugar care.
-The best pattern supports glucose, blood pressure, cholesterol, kidney health, weight goals, and meals a person can realistically repeat.
+Heart-healthy eating with diabetes is not a single diet.
+It is a pattern that supports glucose, blood pressure, cholesterol, kidney health, and everyday life.

 Advertisement